It’s 7:30 am. I hear one of my kids racing up the stairs…

 In the beginning, I just put some simple morning routine items on the list.
 We were doing these things together, but I needed them to be able to do them alone as well.

 So clothes, breakfast, brush teeth, and make bed went on the list.
-They were already doing a chore every day, so I added that on as well.
+The kids were already doing a household chore daily through our chore chart weekly template, so I added that on as well.
 Those items were plenty at the start.

 The Advanced Versions

-Over time, the list has slowly grown more extensive (that compound effect, see the pic below!).
+Over time, the list has slowly grown more extensive.
 Lunch, homework, and other tasks have been added.
 We still help them with some items, but the difference is that they are their responsibility.

 NEXT, SET THE REWARDS

 IF the kids finish their checklists for the day, they are rewarded with several things.
-Remember, you can make these whatever works for you!
-My children enjoy…
+Remember, you can choose whatever works for you!
+Choose from these awesome cheap kids rewards!

 REMEMBER, BE PATIENT

-We were all a little frustrated.
+So, we were all a little frustrated.
 But I decided to stick it out and stay consistent.
-I am so glad I did.
+And, I am so glad I did.
 Short term sacrifice for long term gains!
 Just like potty training!
 Though, thank goodness, less messy at least!

 BUT, GO EASY FROM TIME TO TIME